daydream-chess-nanogpt-grand-1

 | Legal-move rate (first try) | 230/627 (36.7%) |

-Consistent with the other two tiers (Regular 35.3%, Micro 39.2%) — roughly a third of raw, unresampled samples land legal regardless of board size or vocabulary, suggesting the legality-learning difficulty is fairly stable across this project's board-size range rather than scaling sharply with board complexity.
+Consistent with the other two tiers (Regular 35.3%, Micro 39.2%): roughly a third of raw, unresampled samples land legal regardless of board size or vocabulary.
+One reading: legality-learning difficulty is fairly stable across this project's board-size range rather than scaling sharply with board complexity.

 Limitations